inferigang/inferigang.github.io/_posts/2025-01-10-pwning-my-router-for-fun-discovering-a-0-day-authenticated-rce.md

 <img src="/assets/img/pwning-router-for-fun/image 30.png">

+This is already enough for us to generate a valid hash when submitting it to the login form after updating the code.
 We executed the script and checked the response:

 <img src="/assets/img/pwning-router-for-fun/image 31.png">

-Following the JavaScript code, we mixed the password with the SID and created an MD5 hash from it.

 <img src="/assets/img/pwning-router-for-fun/image 32.png">

 Now, with a valid `COOKIE_SESSION_KEY`, we could perform authenticated actions on the router.
-The final step was to replicate the process and integrate it into the script.
-The result:
+The final step was to replicate the process and integrate it into the script.The final result of our script will be an RCE with direct output, which made exploiting the vulnerability ten times better.

 <img src="/assets/img/pwning-router-for-fun/image 33.png">